deepanshs/mrinversion/docs/before_getting_started.rst

   * - |uncheck|
-    - **Did you zero-fill the dataset?**
+    - **Did you zero-fill the time-domain dataset?**
-    - Zero filling the dataset is purely cosmetic.
+    - Zero filling the time domain dataset is purely cosmetic.
 It makes the spectrum look visually appealing, but adds no information, that is, zero-filled data contains the same information as a non-zero filled dataset.
 In terms of computation, however, a zero-filled spectrum will take longer to solve.

       **Recommendation**: Avoid zero-filling the dataset.
-If you do wish to zero-fill, try to keep the total number of points along the anisotropic dimensions in the range of 120 - 150.
+If you do wish to zero-fill, keep the total number of points along the anisotropic dimension in the range 120 - 150.

   * - |uncheck|
     - **Did you correct for the isotropic offset along the anisotropic dimension?**